kalvir781/kalv/posts/2025/hiby-r4-review.md

 ---
-title: Review of R4
+title: HiBy R4 Review
-description: Review of R4
+description: Review of a great portable DAC MP3 player.
 date: 2025-03-05
 layout: layouts/post.njk
 tags: ["computers"]
 ---

+I've been using MP3 players since the first was released with compact digital cards pre the iPod and been using my green iPod shuffle as a device to listen to music while on hikes.
+So have been meaning to load up my 30GB MP3 collection to listen while out and about in the UK.

-I want to share a quick review of a great device that I bought quickly on Amazon here in the UK.
+I want to share a quick review of a great device that I acquired quickly on Amazon here in the UK.
 It arrived the next day and I've been able to use it for a lot of peace with my music collection.

-The sound quality is top notch.

 It has the ability to have small, mid to high gain allowing different impedence headphones for the right volume.
 So my in ear apple headphones have been sounding great which are the best pair of headphones out there.
 The ones that have a 3.5mm jack.
 I've put away pairs that are £30+ that aren't as good, like my hifiman sundara's.